torres11991/dap-curriculum/Contributing.md

 Example `code .`

-## Style Guide
+> ## Style Guide (Work in Progress)
+>

-- All code should be within Code Blocks using triple ticks (```) for MarkDown files or within Code blocks in Jupyter Notebook files.
+> - All code should be within Code Blocks using triple ticks (```) for MarkDown files or >within Code blocks in Jupyter Notebook files.
 This enables the "copy code block" functionality when viewing the MarkDown.

 ### Commit your changes to your local repository